wpilibsuite/frc-docs/source/docs/software/basic-programming/cpp-units.rst

 The C++ Units Library
 =====================

-The 2020 release of WPILib is coupled with a `Units <https://github.com/nholthaus/units>`_ library for C++ teams.
+WPILib is coupled with a `Units <https://github.com/nholthaus/units>`_ library for C++ teams.
 This library leverages the C++ `type system <https://docs.microsoft.com/en-us/cpp/cpp/cpp-type-system-modern-cpp?view=vs-2019>`__ to enforce proper dimensionality for method parameters, automatically perform unit conversions, and even allow users to define arbitrary defined unit types.
 Since the C++ type system is enforced at compile-time, the library has essentially no runtime cost.

 Using the Units Library
 -----------------------